robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/0-1-matrix.md

 ## Breadth First Search
 You can think of the matrix as a graph.
 There are row * col vertices.
 There are a maximum of 4 * row * col edges.

+The graph is undirected and unweighted.

 We want to find the shortest path between 1 and 0s for each 0 in the graph, which is breadth first search.

+Usually BFS has one source node.